Why Major Corporations are Investing in Bitcoin

 Right now, cryptocurrencies are headed for great things.
 And this is likely to continue if regulators worldwide follow the lead of crypto-friendly legislation such as Canada and create an inclusive regulatory framework for cryptocurrencies.

-Are looking for a Bitcoin OTC desk?
-NDAX Wealth is a digital asset Over The Counter (OTC) trading desk, built exclusively for investors looking to trade $50,000 or more.
+Are you looking for a Bitcoin OTC desk?
+NDAX Wealth is a digital asset Over The Counter (OTC) trading desk, built exclusively for investors looking to trade $200,000 or more.